The Best Composting Toilet Medium (and How to Use It)

 • Balances the carbon-to-nitrogen ratio in your waste.

-• Absorbs excess liquid to keep the compost at the right moisture level.
+• Absorbs excess liquid to keep the solids at the right moisture level.

 • Traps air pockets, which are essential for aerobic decomposition (preventing bad smells).